The SS Copenhagen Wreck Dive

 Dive Site Depths16 feet on top of the reef & 32 feet to the sand.

-The Copenhagen Wreck is located 3.04 Nm @ 1810 from Hillsboro Inlet & 6.83 Nm @ 0200 from Port Everglades.
-822 yards off-shore at the Pompano drop off.
+Dive Site Location822 yards off-shore Pompano Beach, 3.04 Nm @ 1810 degrees from Hillsboro Inlet & 6.83 Nm @ 0200 degrees from Port Everglades.

 Dive Site InformationThe SS Copenhagen is laying up right where it originally ran aground at the Pompano drop off.
 The wreckage of the Copenhagen is pretty broken up however you can still identify some of the features relatively easily.